legrosmanu/zikstock-songbook/README.md

 ##### Request

-Your first usage will be to save in zikstock a resource.
+Your first usage will be to save in spot4zik a resource.
 The operation to use is `POST /zikresources`
 The resource has at least an url, and a title to use it easily.
 These two fields are the mandatory fields to create a zikresource.
 So, an example of the minimal body of a request could be: